Why Guaranteed German Pension Products Just Aren’t Worth It

 We are rather skeptical about using such a strategy for a long-term pension portfolio, given the zero or negative real return.

-Fundamentally, there are additional risks involved if this strategy by Allianz is deployed over a longer time period: there is no guarantee that the option’s prices will stay where they are, hence these returns are not guaranteed to hold up.
+Fundamentally, additional risks are involved if this strategy by Allianz is deployed over a longer period: there is no guarantee that the option’s prices will stay where they are.
+Hence, these returns are not guaranteed to hold up.
 In fact, this arbitrage strategy is unlikely to remain attractive and provide significant yields.
-If the strategy is used more widely the returns will drop and make it even less attractive.
+If the strategy is used more widely, the returns will drop and make it even less attractive.

 There is clear evidence of this.
-When this strategy was introduced by Allianz, the returns were much higher than they have been in recent years.
-I.e., the cap was much higher and hence also; the expected returns.
+When Allianz introduced this strategy, the returns were much higher than they have been in recent years.
+I.e., the cap was much higher and hence the expected returns.

 In Sum

 The Index Select product from Allianz is not really an index participation strategy as it is being billed, but an options arbitrage strategy.
-It is not suitable for long-run investors, given the high cost and low returns, and the uncertainty of whether even the modest returns will hold up over the medium to long run.
-Long-term investors should simply go for good stock indices.
-Over the long-term 6 %, returns are attainable even in the worst case scenario.⁴
+It is not suitable for long-run investors, given the high cost and low returns and the uncertainty of whether even the modest returns will hold up over the medium to long run.

 ¹ This principle does not only apply to Allianz Index Select.
 Similar products offered by various other companies display these same drawbacks.

-² This strategy makes use of the fact that monthly call options are normally more costly than annual put options.
+² This strategy uses the fact that monthly call options are normally more costly than annual put options.

-³ One exception is a publication from the Institute für Vorsorge und Finanzplanung which has a study from 2014 that is available for a whopping 1.166,20 €.
+³ One exception is a publication from the Institute für Vorsorge und Finanzplanung, which has a study from 2014 that is available for a whopping 1.166,20 €.
 Their conclusion, that the Index policy outperforms the index (based on data from 1987-2013), could not be replicated by us, and would also not be supported by option arbitrage as a permanent outcome, as an arbitrage strategy is cost neutral.
-Their result implies both more safety AND higher return.
-This should have been flagged as inconsistent with financial theory and hence not a basis for predicting the future.
-In the figure above we use the longest time series available from the owner of the index Boerse.de, namely February 1991.
-The results presented in Figure 1 contradict the conclusion of the IVFP study as you can see that the Index clearly outperforms the Index Select product for an average assumed cap of 2,2 %.
-The IVFP study may be due to very favorable results for the index in two years 1987 and 1989, and assuming an unrealistic cap in the early period that the product was not even available.
+Their result implies both more safety AND higher returns.
+This should have been flagged as inconsistent with financial theory and, hence, not a basis for predicting the future.
+In the figure above, we use the longest time series available from the owner of the index Boerse.de, namely February 1991.
+The results presented in Figure 1 contradict the conclusion of the IVFP study, as you can see that the Index clearly outperforms the Index Select product for an average assumed cap of 2,2 %.
+The IVFP study may be due to very favorable results for the index in two years, 1987 and 1989, and an unrealistic cap in the early period, assuming that the product was not even available.

-⁴ In the long-term protecting your portfolio from a decline through options is very costly and unnecessary as stocks.
-In the long run, do not fall in price, as you buy part of the real economy, and the real economy in the end always grows.
-The longer you hold stocks, the safer they are – provided you spread them well eg by participating in a broad index.
+⁴ In the long term, protecting your portfolio from a decline through options is as costly and unnecessary as stocks.
+Eventually, do not fall in price, as you buy part of the real economy, and the real economy, in the end, always grows.
+The longer you hold stocks, the safer they are – provided you spread them well, e.g., by participating in a broad index.